LorendosCSharp/ImagesToSatisfactoryBlueprints/README.md

 4. Press Create Blueprint
 5.
 Output
-- Produces a blueprint file .sbp
+- Produces a blueprint file .sbp in outputBlueprint

 Contributing
 - Open issues for bugs/features.
 Fork, branch, and submit PRs with tests or examples.